replit-archive/jsrepl/README.md

 ###output
-Fired each time the current language interpreter has output to the standard out.
+Fired each time the current language interpreter has output to standard out.
 Arguments:

   * __string__ *data*: The output string.